ShianLin/shianlin.github.io/README.md

-# HEY(●'◡'●)WHY NOT EMAIL ME IF YOU THINK I AM QUALIFIED?
-I believe I am the best candidate!
+# HEY,WHY NOT EMAIL ME IF YOU THINK I AM QUALIFIED?
+I believe I am the best candidate (●'◡'●)

 Note: